 Additionally, the bills would distribute some federal revenue generated from renewables development to local county and state governments.
 They would also designate part of that revenue to a fund that supports outdoor recreation, sporting and conservation.
 Both of which appeal to environmentalists concerned about energy development on federal lands.

-Lastly, as part of the bill, the Interior Department would be required to declare low-conflict priority areas where wind, solar, and geothermal power development can avoid or minimize impact to wildlife, habitat and cultural resources.
+Lastly, as part of the bills, the Interior Department would be required to declare low-conflict priority areas where wind, solar, and geothermal power development can avoid or minimize impact to wildlife, habitat and cultural resources.

-Right and Left Side-by-Side
+Right and left side-by-side

-PLREDA serves as a reminder that bipartisan legislation isn’t entirely a relic of the past even in today’s ultra-polarized political environment.
+These efforts serve as a reminder that bipartisan legislation isn’t entirely a relic of the past even in today’s ultra-polarized political environment.
 When both sides recognize the important role the energy industry plays in bettering the lives of their constituents no matter their political affiliation, it can happen and is happening.

 Learn more about this issue and how Buchanan Ingersoll & Rooney can help you effectively navigate the legal, legislative, regulatory and financial landscape to advance your renewable energy project.